loudlemon/One-way-analysis-of-varience/README.md

 # One-way-analysis-of-varience
-Dataset for analysis was obtained at www.statstutor.ac.uk This dtaset contains information on 78 people using one of three diets.
+Dataset for analysis was obtained at www.statstutor.ac.uk\
+This dataset contains information on 78 people using one of three diets.\
 Research quetions:

  One-way ANOVA